assafadmi/Red-Hat-assignment/README.md

   3.	run: py queries.py

-  This command will display the output for the required queries of section 3.
+  This command will run and display the output for the required queries of section 3.

 After merging 'section 4' branch with the main branch, you'll be able to run the full program.
 The addition for the program will take place by following the next step: